ritchie46/ritchievink.com/content/post/affinity_propagation.md

 first_max = v[rows, idx_max]
 ```

 Note that allmost all columns in a row have the same maximum row value.
 This is true for all but the maximum value itself.
-As the max function iterates over $k'$ where $k'$ is chosen so so that $k' \neq k$ The maximum value in a row may point to itself, but must choose the second maximum value.
+As the max function iterates over $k'$ where $k'$ is chosen so that $k' \neq k$ The maximum value in a row may point to itself, but must choose the second maximum value.
 We can implement that by setting the indices where $k' = k$ to negative infinity and determine the new maximum value per row.

 ```python
 v[rows, idx_max] = -np.inf